hypered/blank/README.md

 ## Organization

-There are four Bash scripts that can be either called manually from the command-line or called by the HTTP backend:
+There are a few Bash scripts that can be either called manually from the command-line or called by the HTTP backend:

-- `blank-init`: a script to create a new Git repository,
+- `blank-init`: a script to create a new empty Git repository,
 - `blank-write-file`: a script to commit a new file or changes to an existing file to a repository,
 - `blank-generate`: a script to generate static HTML files from a repository,